anynines/a8s-deployment/docs/operational-models/logging/README.md

 let's ignore it in this document).
 We need to detect, parse, filter, ... forward those logs to a destination.

-For example the the containers are logged in the directory `/var/log/containers/*` for all the pods that log to `stdout`.
+For example the containers are logged in the directory `/var/log/containers/*` for all the pods that log to `stdout`.

 There you can find files in the following style: